Right of Refusal

 In addition, the following note will be added to commission-based positions posted in the RamblerLink system:

-As with all employment situations, candidates should thoroughly research an employment opportunity prior to signing a legally binding contract.
+Note: As with all employment situations, candidates should thoroughly research an employment opportunity prior to signing a legally binding contract.
 All contracts should be reviewed very carefully.
 If you have any questions about a contract, do not sign it until you have discussed it with another knowledgeable party.

 Employers must use valid contact information, including an organizational e-mail account when registering for a RamblerLink account.
 Use of a personal e-mail (Yahoo, Hotmail, Gmail, etc.) may cause a delay or rejection.
 Please call 773.508.7716 with any questions.